-This data storage and processing approach is easier and effective without any aggregations and fast searching.
+This data storage and processing approach are easier and effective without any aggregations and fast searching.

 It is preferred when the table consists of less number of rows.

-Row-based tables are useful when there is specific demand of accessing complete record.
+Row-based tables are useful when there is the specific demand for accessing complete record.